drush-ops/drush/README.txt

 Please note that drush requires a working drupal setup in order to function correctly.
-So for multisite installations, you might need to use the -l or other command line options just to get the help comamnd to work:
+So for multisite installations, you might need to use the -l or other command line options just to get the help command to work:

   $ drush -l http://association.drupal.org/drupal help